Government financial support for UK salons during the November lockdown

 Northern Ireland: Current restrictions

-On Friday, 16 October 2020, close contact services such as hairdressers, barbers and beauty therapists were closed for four weeks.
-Mobile hairdressers, beauty therapists and make-up artists are not allowed to work in clients’ homes.
+Close contact services such as hairdressers, barbers and beauty therapists were closed for a four-week period as part of restrictions.
+Mobile hairdressers, beauty therapists and make-up artists were not allowed to work in clients’ homes.

 Find out more on the Northern Ireland Executive website.